hackingmaterials/rocketsled/docs_rst/quickstart.rst

 =====================================================

 If you have a Python function to optimize, the easiest way to get started is to use rocketsled's auto_setup.
-Auto-setup wraps any Python function in a FireWork - an execution wrapper -, creates a Firework containing an OptTask optimization, and creates a workflow optimization loop linking the two Fireworks which is ready for launch.
+Auto-configure wraps any Python function in a FireWork - an execution wrapper -, creates a Firework containing an OptTask optimization, and creates a workflow optimization loop linking the two Fireworks which is ready for launch.

 Let's get an optimization running on your local machine.
 First, make sure a :code:`mongod` instance is running.